-We don't think you should be using it to replace your hifi, but it's a really great place to start if you want to try out what the smart home life is like.
+We don't think you should be using it to replace your hifi, but at the same time it's a really great place to start if you want to try out what the smart home life is like.

 Amazon has also improved the Echo's style since the first version was released in 2015.
-The new fabric finishes will suit most living rooms better than the brushed aluminium of the original.
+The new fabric finishes will suit most living rooms better than the brushed aluminum of the original.